sibbiii/how-we-dev-mw/doc/source/01_welcome.md

 Large-scale refactoring across libraries is not uncommon.
 We see this daily when pull requests span several, if not dozens, of repositories.

 There is also __no end date__ for our codebase.
-We will need to support all our customer projects for many more years with new features.
-Except for maybe L4-Releases (the ones with millions of cars on the road), our customers will not pay for any release branch to be a manually kept up to date.
+We will need to support all our customer projects with new features for many more years.
+Except for L4-Releases (the ones with millions of cars on the road), our customers will not pay for any release branch to be manually kept up to date.

-Most of all, in our business, developers change teams occasionally and do not stay for too long.
-We need a development scheme that is easily learned, easily understood not only by the brightest among us, and easily enforced.
-In engineering, simple cannot be underestimated.
+Most of all, in our business, developers change teams occasionally and do stay only for several years.
+Thus, we need a development scheme that is easily learned, quickly understood not only by the brightest among us, and easily enforced.
+In engineering, simplicity cannot be underestimated.

 That being said, there is a well-established industry best practice _for this particular setup_ that has proven to scale and stand the test of time more efficiently than developing large features is isolation on branches:
 **Continuous development at the head of a single repository**.